LaserDoor/LaserMark/README.md

 # LaserMark
 Traffic Signs Dataset with Laser Points as Backdoor Triggers

+Folders:

-`origin`: Origin dataset images
+- `origin`: Origin dataset images

-`added`: Added dataset images
+- `added`: Added dataset images

-`backdoor_models`: Fine-trained backdoored models with different colors.
+- `backdoor_models`: Fine-trained backdoored models with different colors.

 Each image in LaserMark is names as the format: